willfurnass/sheffield_hpc/referenceinfo/scheduler/index.rst

-.. _SGE-referenceinfo:
+.. _scheduler-reference-info:

 **********************************
-Son of Grid Engine Reference Info
+Scheduler Reference Info
 **********************************

 This sub-tree contains reference information that is pulled into other pages.